 Emily Contois, PhD, MPH, MLA

 Dr. Emily Contois is a scholar and teacher of media, food, and gender.
 Her first book, Diners, Dudes, and Diets: Gender and Power in U.S. Food Culture and Media, will be published in 2020 with The University of North Carolina Press.
-This book demonstrates how the food, advertising, and media industries have constructed masculinities through food in the twenty-first-century United States.
-She examines case studies that attempted to create male consumers for products socially perceived as feminine, like diet sodas, yogurts, and commercial weight loss programs.
+This book demonstrates how the food, marketing, and media industries manipulated the concept of "the dude" in order to sell feminized food phenomena to men post-2000.
+She considers examples such as cookbooks, food TV, yogurts, and weight loss programs.
 She is also co-editing a volume on food and Instagram with Dr. Zenia Kish.
 Dr. Contois completed her PhD in American Studies at Brown University with a Doctoral Certificate in Gender and Sexuality Studies and three specialized teaching certificates from Brown's Sheridan Center for Teaching and Learning.
-She also holds three master's degrees: an MA in American Studies from Brown, an MLA in Gastronomy from Boston University and an MPH focused in Public Health Nutrition from UC Berkeley.
 She is the author of more than twenty-five peer-reviewed articles, chapters, reference entries, and reviews.
 Her work has been featured in The Wall Street Journal, NPR, The Huffington Post, and Salon, among others.
 She is the Book Reviews Editor for Food, Culture & Society and serves on the boards of the Association for the Study of Food and Society and H-Nutrition.
 She also writes for Nursing Clio, blogs at emilycontois.com, and is active on social media at @emilycontois.

 Dr. Contois’ research examines the connections between food, the body, health, and identities in the everyday American experience and popular culture.